Should you accept cookies? 5 times you definitely shouldn’t

 Is accepting cookies a bad thing?
 It depends on the website.
 It depends on who will gain access to your data and what they will do with it, along with whether declining cookies will affect your ability to use that site.

-Keep in mind not all cookies are the same.
-Some cookies are placed by first parties like the sites you visit, while others are placed by third parties like advertisers.
+Keep in mind not all cookies work the same.
+Some cookies are placed by first parties, like the sites you visit, to help you navigate cleanly, set preferences, save items in a shopping cart, etc.

 Let’s take a look into why websites want you to accept cookies, whether you have to and should accept them, and what happens if you decline.